 Discovering your niche is really based on your skills, experience and kind of knowledge that you have.

 2. Know your value proposition

-Quite simply, know the answer to “why should customers choose your business?”
-Know what it is that you offer, what makes your business special, and how you are able to fulfill customer needs or help them solve a problem.
+Quite simply, know the answer to “why should customers choose your business over a competitor?”
+Know what it is that you offer, what makes your business special, and how you are able to fulfill customer needs or help them solve a problem, in a unique way.

 3. Test your products/services